2012 Chevrolet Equinox Interior

 The seats of the 2012 Equinox are regarded as long-haul comfortable, and the driver’s seat offers good overall outward visibility, though the head rests can block the driver’s view.
 The Chevrolet Equinox seats a maximum of five, which may give some shoppers pause if they need room for more.
 The Toyota RAV4 is the only SUV in the class with an optional third row.
 Though it may not have enough seats for some families, reviewers say the Equinox’s rear row that slides forward and back allows for plenty of leg space.

 - "Headroom and legroom are ample.
 The seats are long-haul supportive.
 Visibility is good for the most part, though tall rear headrests partially obscure the view aft." -- Consumer Guide

 - "With a rear seat that slides back to create an expanse worthy of a prom-night limousine, the 2012 Equinox easily counts rear legroom among its strengths. … The Equinox boasts a nice expanse of passenger room, with 60/40-split rear seats that slide back to provide substantial rear legroom.
-The fact that the seatbacks also recline means second-row occupants may have the best seat in the house.
-But that space does come at the expense of some cargo capacity." -- Edmunds
+The fact that the seatbacks also recline means second-row occupants may have the best seat in the house." -- Edmunds

 - "If you need the capability afforded by a third-row seat, the … Chevrolet Equinox will take a back seat to competitors such as the Toyota RAV4, Mitsubishi Outlander and Hyundai Santa Fe." -- Kelley Blue Book